-The Trustees and senior managers are responsible for ensuring our Trust:
+Our Trustees are responsible for ensuring our Trust:

-- has appropriate policies and procedures in place, which are followed by all trustees, staff, volunteers, supply staff and third party contractors - checks that people are suitable to act in their roles - knows how to spot and handle concerns in a full and open manner - has a clear system of referring or reporting to relevant organisations as soon as concerns are suspected or identified - sets out risks and how they will be managed in a risk register which is regularly reviewed - follows statutory guidance, good practice guidance and legislation - is quick to respond to concerns and carry out appropriate investigations - does not ignore harm or downplay failures

-- has a balanced trustee board and does not let one trustee dominate its work trustees should work together - makes sure protecting people from harm is central to its culture - has enough resources, including trained staff/volunteers/trustees for safeguarding and protecting people - conducts periodic reviews of safeguarding policies, procedures and practice
+- has appropriate policies and procedures in place, which are followed by all Trustees, staff, volunteers, supply staff and third party contractors, and monitors the effectiveness of these policies. - checks that people are suitable to act in their roles - knows how to spot and handle concerns in a full and open manner - has a clear system of referring or reporting to relevant organisations as soon as concerns are suspected or identified - has appropriate IT filtering and monitoring systems in place - obtains written assurances from any relevant academy lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure - sets out risks and how they will be managed in a risk register which is regularly reviewed - follows statutory guidance, good practice guidance and legislation - is quick to respond to concerns and carry out appropriate investigations - does not ignore harm or downplay failures - has a balanced Trustee board and does not let one Trustee dominate its work - Trustees should work together - makes sure protecting people from harm is central to its culture - has enough resources, including trained staff/volunteers/Trustees for safeguarding and protecting people - conducts periodic reviews of safeguarding policies, procedures and practice

-The Trustees and senior managers will ensure that a Serious Incident Notification is made to the Department for Education where required.
+Our senior managers (on behalf of trustees) will ensure that a Serious Incident Notification is made to the Department for Education where required.
 A serious incident is an adverse event, whether actual or alleged, which results in or risks significant: